KostasValeckas/BarchelorThesisFiles/README.md

 # BarchelorThesisFiles
-Files and code that are referenced in the Bachelor Thesis made by Kostas Valeckas, University of Copenhagen, 2023
+Files and code that are referenced by the Bachelor Thesis of Kostas Valeckas, University of Copenhagen, NBI, 2023